Introduction

 Why Understandability Matters

 Understandable code reduces onboarding time and prevents misinterpretation.
-A developer who misreads intent may introduce bugs or “improve” code in the wrong direction.
-Clear names and flow make the right change obvious.
+Misreading intent may cause bugs or wrong ‘improvements’.
+Clear names and flow make correct changes obvious.

-Consistency matters as much as individual names.
-If some modules return errors and others throw exceptions, developers must remember which pattern applies where.
-Consistent patterns become habits.
+Consistency is as crucial as individual names.
+When modules return errors while others throw exceptions, developers must remember the correct pattern.
+Consistent patterns form habits.

 Trade-offs for Understandability